Toucaan/toucaan.docs/docs/preprocessor.md

 ---

 # Preprocessor (SASS)
-By default Toucaan uses the [sass-lang](https://sass-lang.com/) pre-processor to output stylesheets for the the different type of devices on the web (See `webpack` example below).
-Since each web framework is different and follows a slightly different path or conventions, setting up the preprocessing pipeline with `sass` or another tool like `LESS` or `Stylus` is left to the author as an exercise.
+By default Toucaan uses the [sass-lang](https://sass-lang.com/) pre-processor to output stylesheets for the the different type of devices on the web (see the `webpack` example below).
+Since each web framework is different and follows a slightly different set of conventions, setting up the preprocessing pipeline with `sass` or another tool like `LESS` or `Stylus` is left to the author as an exercise.

 ### Webpack
 Displayed below is sample `webpack` config for a typical `node/express` app.

-:::tip
+:::info

-Notice that Toucaan requires separate stylesheets for the desktop, tablet, mobile, and any other type of device on the web that you wish to support.
+Notice that Toucaan outputs separate stylesheets for the desktop, tablet, mobile, and other types of devices on the web that you wish to support.
 Read about the [Intrinsic Approach to Design](./core-concepts/space.md) adopted by Toucaan.

 :::